-These kinds of differences may be due to family survival strategies and the perception that some children within the family, for physical, social or cultural reasons, are more resilient or even more expendable than others.
-Whether through abandonment, sale, or militarisation, some children may be expelled from the household to reduce the economic burden, generate income, or create political alliances that are critical for the security of the domestic unit.
+These kinds of differences may be due to family survival strategies and the perception that some children within the family, for physical, social or cultural reasons, are more resilient or even more expendable than others.85 Whether through abandonment, sale, or militarisation, some children may be expelled from the household to reduce the economic burden, generate income, or create political alliances that are critical for the security of the domestic unit.
 For instance, families may place an elder son in the military as a safeguard against extortion, rape, intimidation, or theft.
-Teenage daughters, on the other hand, are susceptible to trafficking, with domestic labour and prostitution being important sources of remitted income during periods of severe economic hardship and crisis.